Trump delivers shock rebuke to Colombia over cocaine surge | New Country 923

 “The message to the rest of the region is that no matter how many years you collaborate with the U.S., if you deviate from our preferred strategy for a moment, we’ll publicly humiliate you,” Isacson said.
 “They’re taking the bilateral relationship to its worst place in two decades.”

-The drug certification process dates from the days of President Ronald Reagan’s war on drugs and the last time Colombia was blacklisted was the late 1990s, when cocaine was found on Samper’s presidential plane and he was nearly impeached for campaign contributions from the then-dominant Cali cartel.
+The drug certification process dates from the days of President Ronald Reagan’s war on drugs.
+The last time Colombia was blacklisted was in the late 1990s, when cocaine was found on Samper’s presidential plane and he was nearly impeached for campaign contributions from the then-dominant Cali cartel.

 Decertifying Colombia would put the country in the same rogue category as Venezuela, where several top officials have been indicted on U.S. drug charges and whose vice president was recently sanctioned by Washington as a suspected drug kingpin.